-The Malay Focus Team (MFT) is holding two upcoming sessions of Extraordinary Prayer for the Malay.
-You’re invited to join these times of prayer, worship, scripture reading, and fasting (as the Lord leads you).
+The Malay Focus Team (MFT) invites you to an evening of Extraordinary Prayer for the Malay.
+This will be a time of prayer, worship, scripture reading, and fasting (as the Lord leads you).

 As you fast and pray, we encourage you to reflect on the following prompts from David Platt and the Secret Church ’19 event: